UPcload/FitAnalytics-WebWidget-iOS/README.md

 **`- (BOOL)create:productSerial options:NSDictionary`**

 Create and (optionally) initialize it with product serial and other options.

 Create a widget instance inside the container page by passing the `productSerial` and `options`.
-Options can be `nil` or a dictionary of various options argument.
+Options can be `nil` or a dictionary of various options arguments.
 Important supported options are listed [here](#configurable-widget-options).

 This method should be called only after the **WebWidgetDidBecomeReady** callback has been called (or inside the callback) and will return a `true` when the widget was successfully created.